 30. Add links to other high-quality webpages.
 Add relevant outbound, seo-friendly links to other high-quality websites to give credit and link to sources.

 31. Set outbound links to open a new page.
 Review the outbound links on your page, and set them to open in a new window to keep readers on your site even if they click a link to another website.

 33. Write additional headlines.
 Return to your headline and write a few more variations to come up with a more powerful title.
 Choose the best title out of your new options.
 Make sure it includes the primary keyword and is concise and compelling.
 Your final headline should stay under 60 characters in order to be fully displayed in search.

 34. Optimize for social sharing.
 Encourage readers to spread your posts by creating shareable content that includes ClickToTweet links, callouts, and social sharing icons.

 35. Perform a final copy edit.
 Use a self-editing checklist that helps you find spelling and grammar errors as well as typos.
 Don’t publish until the post is fully edited.

 36. Check on-page SEO.
 Once the post is published, make sure you don’t miss any SEO optimization steps by running it through Alexa’s On-Page SEO Checker.

 Optimize Every Blog Post With Alexa Tools

 Ensure that every post you publish has a purpose, and plan to advance your marketing objectives.
 Use this checklist for writing and SEO content optimization tips to never miss a step.
-And sign up for a free 7-day trial of Alexa’s Advanced Plan to get the tools that help you optimize each post for readers, marketing plans, and search crawlers.
+And sign up for a free trial of Alexa’s Advanced Plan to get the tools that help you optimize each post for readers, marketing plans, and search crawlers.